 CBD, along with other cannabinoids, elicits responses within the Endocannabinoid System, which is accountable for upholding equilibrium and stability in the body.
 The body's own cannabinoids, which aid in the regulation of functions such as sleep, pain, and mood, can decrease due to internal imbalances or external stressors.
-By incorporating hemp-derived CBD to enhance the body's natural cannabinoids, balance can be restored and may lead to overall well-being.
+By incorporating hemp-derived CBD to enhance the body's natural cannabinoids, balance can be r enhanced and may lead to overall well-being.
 It’s important to note that CBD is not intoxicating and using it will not get you high.
 Below are terms that can further support your understanding of CBD.

 What is Hemp?

 Hemp is a plant that has been harvested for a variety of purposes for over 10,000 years and is used worldwide for fiber, food, and oil.
 Hemp fibers are used for making paper, fabric, rope, and building materials.
+Hemp oil is extracted from hemp seeds and have little or no THC.

 What is CBD?